Five careers you can do with a degree in Sport

 You must be highly motivated and tailor your skills and service to each individual, and be able to provide specialist advice, resources and plans to encourage change.

-This role is typically employed within professional sports clubs, educational institutions and the health sector, but it is also a great role to set up privately and become self-employed.
+This role is typically based at professional sports clubs, educational institutions and the health sector, but it is also a great role to set up privately and become self-employed.

 Upon successful completion of a degree in Sports Therapy, as a Graduate Sports Therapist, you will have the knowledge and clinical skills to be confident and effective in preventing, assessing, treating and rehabilitating musculoskeletal injuries.
 You may choose to work in professional, semi-professional, or amateur sport.
 Alternatively, you may wish to work in a private practice, treating a wide variety of individuals in a sports injury clinic.
-There are lots of opportunities in this profession - just take a look at our Sports Therapy course leader's story from the Commonwealth Games 2018 in Australia.
+There are lots of opportunities in this profession - Peter Thain, our Sports Therapy course leader, works with the England Basketball team and has been part of their success at the Commonwealth Games.

 Hopefully you will want to work in the Sports Therapy industry after graduation, but if not you will leave with a fantastic science degree, which will set you up for a range of different careers and postgraduate study should you wish.